 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Our office utilizes DEXIS digital radiography.
 This state of the art x-ray system allows us to take the necessary radiographs to diagnose your dental condition.
 Your previous dentist may have taken radiographs in the past.
 Any current x-rays can be forwarded to our office either via mail or e-mail.
 Please fill out a release of record with your previous dental office, so these reach our office in a timely manner.
 It is vital that we have diagnostic quality radiographs.
 If we do not have proper radiographs forwarded, new ones will be taken.
 Generally your first visit to our office will be for a Comprehensive New Patient Examination with a Full Mouth Series of radiographs.
-Our treating dentist will determine what radiographs they will need for proper diagnosis.
+Our treating dentist will determine what radiographs she will need for proper diagnosis.

 Dr. Roberts utilizes Intraoral Camera technology that helps enhance your understanding of your diagnosis.
 The intraoral camera is an amazing diagnostic tool for viewing different angles in the mouth that we would not have been able to just a few years ago.
 The camera gives us the ability to view the entire mouth, tooth by tooth, on a monitor so that we can get a closer look at any potential issues or problems that may arise.
 Now you can see what we see in your mouth, making it even easier to understand your dental condition and treatment options.
 With early diagnosis, we can treat these potential problems before they become big problems.
 These digital images are also a supplemental tool we use to help gain procedure acceptance from insurance companies.